 The fake specimens take things up a few notches, but your child will definitely find other objects around to observe.
 The focus wheel is easy to turn, and the large soft frame eyecups make viewing comfortable for kids this age.
 An illuminating flashlight is included for help in viewing.

-- Soft frame eyecups.
+- Soft frame eyecups for comfort.

 - Toddlers may soon outgrow it.